TLRKiliann/php_poo/README.md

 setcookie("username", $datacookie);
 ```

+### Delete cookie

-Otherwise, if expiration data has been defined, we need to store the time before the cookie was initialized,
+Otherwise, if expiration data has been defined, we need to store the time before the date of creation,
 as shown in the example below:

 `setcookie("username", "", time() - 1)`;